 The eyes are one of the most prominent facial features, and play a big role in how awake, open, and youthful you look.
 Unfortunately, the delicate skin around the eyes is also one of the first areas of the face to display signs of age such as wrinkles and sagging.
 If your eyelids are drooping or you have prominent bags under your eyes, people may think you’re older and more tired than you actually are.

-Philadelphia eyelid surgeon Dr. David Bottger has years of experience performing eyelid surgery on men and women to help them look as good as they feel.
-If you're interested in refreshing your appearance with a safe, effective, and popular surgery, call Dr. Bottger today at 610-355-1929 to schedule your consultation.
+Philadelphia plastic surgeon David Bottger, MD has years of experience performing eyelid surgery on men and women to help them look as good as they feel.
+If you’re interested in refreshing your appearance with a safe, effective, and popular surgery, call Dr. Bottger today at 610-355-1929 to schedule your consultation.